Fake anime figures are the poison of the anime world!

 In conclusion, most fakes are listed at half of Suggested Retail Selling Price.
 This is the fastest way to identify them.
 In fact, some of the items in clearance sales will not even sell them at half price.

-Lastly, check out this Good Smile Company link on official discussion of fakes/bootlegs figures.
+Lastly, check out this Good Smile Company link on the official discussion of fakes/bootlegs figures.

 For more information on fake anime figurines